learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

 1. Print out a welcome message.
 2. Ask the user to input the position on the board they would like to fill.
+3. Convert the users input position to a board index
-3. Fill out that position with either an "X" or an "O".
+4. Fill out the associated index in the board array with either an "X" or an "O".
-4. Print the updated board.
+5. Print the updated board.

 Okay, we're ready to start coding!